isaac-campbell-smith/BayWheels/README.md

 <p></p>
 <img src="https://raw.githubusercontent.com/isaac-campbell-smith/BayWheels/master/Charts/WeekendTimes.png"/>
 <p></p>
 <p align="justify"> San Franciscans take about 7,300 trips per week day vs 4,100 trips per weekend day.
 The data also says that less than 4% of trips each month are less than 1/10th of a mile and users bike around at about 0.15 miles per minute.
-While there are probably troublemakers out there (there always are!), the data seems to suggest pretty wholesome usage.
+While there are probably troublemakers out there (there always are!), the data seems to suggest pretty wholesome usage all around.
 <p></p>
 <img src="https://raw.githubusercontent.com/isaac-campbell-smith/BayWheels/master/Charts/ShortTripsProportion.png"/>
 <p></p>